microsoft/api-guidelines/Guidelines.md

 - For POST calls, prefer simple Content-Types in the set of ("application/x-www-form-urlencoded," "multipart/form-data," "text/plain") where applicable.
 Any other Content-Type will induce a preflight request.
   - Services MUST NOT contravene other API recommendations in the name of avoiding CORS preflight requests.
 In particular, in accordance with recommendations, most POST requests will actually require a preflight request due to the Content-Type.
   - If eliminating preflight is critical, then a service MAY support alternative mechanisms for data transfer, but the RECOMMENDED approach MUST also be supported.
+  - Services sensitive to preflight costs SHOULD consider using [batch-operation-syntax](#16-Batch-operations) to reduce the preflight count to one.

 In addition, when appropriate services MAY support the JSONP pattern for simple, GET-only cross-domain access.
 In JSONP, services take a parameter indicating the format (_$format=json_) and a parameter indicating a callback (_$callback=someFunc_), and return a text/javascript document containing the JSON response wrapped in a function call with the indicated name.